Ryoaki374/Geneat4/README.md

 2. Select capital types.
 3. Generate!

-- Caaution
+- Caution
 You can set only leptons because it dose not have data of baryons.
 Have fun!